Services

 A 1–3 page synopsis of highs, lows, strengths, weaknesses, where it could improve, and more.

-A couple hundred inline notes that consist of:
+Hundreds of inline notes that consist of:

 What’s working well